ElektraInitiative/libelektra/benchmarks/README.md

 This benchmark has several command-line options:

 - `--key-count <keys>`: how many keys should be generated (default 5000)
-- `--harmonize-names`: all keys values and names have the same length
+- `--harmonize-names`: all key-values and -names have the same length
 - `--verbose`: print how many keys have been generated and modified
 - `--binary-tree`: build a binary tree of keys instead of a linear list